thrushlang/.github/profile/README.md

 - Automatically generated types for C headers (**CBindgen**).
 - Quantum code generation, through QIR and CIR.
-- Support for quantum behavior emulation with embedded XQCOR, or a bytecode runner.
+- Support for quantum behavior emulation with embedded QCOR, or a bytecode runner.

 ## Goals